-Non-designated Heritage Assets can include locally listed buildings, sites with archaeological potential and sites identified as having local heritage significance in the Norfolk Historic Environment Record (HER).13
+Non-designated Heritage Assets can include locally listed buildings, non-registered parks or gardens sites with archaeological potential and sites identified as having local heritage significance in the Norfolk Historic Environment Record (HER).13

 Historic England, Norfolk County Council and each LPAs Conservation Officer will be consulted on sites to test their suitability against impacts on the historic environment.
+Exceptions: None

-Open Space Red Amber Green Development of the site would Development of the site would Development of the site would result in a loss of open space result in a loss of open space not result in the loss of any which is either not surplus to which is surplus to open space. requirements or could not be requirements or could be replaced locally. replaced locally.
+Open Space / Green Infrastructure Red Amber Green Development of the site would Development of the site would Development of the site would result in a loss of open space result in a loss of open space not result in the loss of any which is either not surplus to which is surplus to open space. requirements or could not be requirements or could be replaced locally. replaced locally.
 Open space is any area of open space with public value.
-This includes play space, amenity space, playing fields, sports pitches, sports facilities, semi-natural space, parks, and green corridors.
+This includes play space, amenity space, playing fields, sports pitches, sports facilities, semi-natural space, parks, green corridors/infrastructure and land designated as Local Green Space.
 It also includes areas of water (such as rivers, canals, lakes and reservoirs) which offer important opportunities for sport and recreation and can act as visual amenity.

 Sites for development on open spaces will only be suitable if the open space is surplus to requirements or the open space can be replaced by a better or equivalent open space in terms of size and quality.
-14
+14 Exceptions: None

-Transport and Roads

-Red Amber Green

-Development of the site would Any potential impact on the Development of the site will

-have an unacceptable impact functioning of trunk roads not have a detrimental impact

-on the functioning of trunk and/or local roads could be on the functioning of trunk

-roads and/or local roads that reasonably mitigated. roads and/or local roads.

-cannot be reasonably
+Transport and Roads Red Amber Development of the site would Any potential impact on the Development of the site will have an unacceptable impact functioning of trunk roads not have a detrimental impact on the functioning of trunk and/or local roads could be on the functioning of trunk roads and/or local roads that reasonably mitigated. roads and/or local roads. cannot be reasonably mitigated.

-mitigated.

--